 Regularly scanning your WordPress website can uncover malicious code, malware, or other suspicious activity.

-A range of free or paid scanning tools can conduct automated scans, such as Wordfence Security or Sucuri SiteCheck Scanner.
+Free or paid scanning tools like Wordfence Security or Sucuri SiteCheck Scanner can conduct automated scans.

 These tools will look for malicious code hidden in source files, plugins, and themes that could be used to compromise your website’s security.

 Penetration testing involves using simulated attacks to test the security of a system.

 This type of testing looks for weaknesses in system design and implementation that attackers could exploit.
 Tools like Nessus Vulnerability Scanner, Burp Suite, Nmap, and Metasploit can be used for this purpose.